nikitamadora/cuppasugga/README.md

 i.
 User would log into the app portal.

 ii.
 They would then be taken to their profile/details page.
-     a.
 There they can view all the bags they have created and would also have the ability to create, update, or delete a bag.

 iii.
 From the navigation bar, a user can select "available bags" to view an index of bags currently available on the platform.